jkup/jonkuperman.com/content/blog/gatsby-webmentions/index.md

 ---
-title: 'Setting up Webmentions on your Gatsby site'
+title: 'Setting up Gatsby Webmentions on your site'
+description: 'Learn how to display Webmentions from your favorite social networks on your Gatsby site'
 date: '2021-02-14'
 tags: ['JavaScript', 'Blogging']
 ---